bparanj/crystal/computer/terms/external-data-bus.md

 An external data bus in computer hardware is a communication system that transfers data between components inside a computer, or between computers.
-Here's a concise overview:

 1. Definition:
    - A set of parallel wires or connections that carry data signals